 Lastly, talk about your wishes with your friends, relatives and your named decision makers.
 It is so important that you communicate directly with your circle of friends and advisors, including your health care professionals, to ensure that your wishes are well known and guide your decision makers should they need to speak for you.

 While there are additional challenges for single adults, there are solutions.
-Contact us to learn more about this article or for a consultation.
+Find an estate planning attorney in your area to learn more about this article or for a consultation.
+Generations Law Group is located in Acton, MA.